Battle of Dijon (1870): Aftermath

-The provisional government began negotiations for the armistice, signed on the 29th of January.
-The armistice excludes the department of Dijon, the Prussians wanting to humiliate Garibaldi and the corps of volunteers.

-Dijon remained occupied by the German army, from January 18, until October 28, 1871.
+The provisional government began negotiations for the armistice, which was signed on January 29.
+The armistice excluded the department of Dijon, as the Prussians wanting to humiliate Garibaldi and the corps of volunteers.
+Dijon remained occupied by the German army from January 18 until 28 October 1871.

-On March 8, 1871, in front of a particularly stormy National Assembly which was hostile to Garibaldi, Victor Hugo thus celebrated Garibaldi's venture into Dijon:
+On 8 March 1871, in front of a particularly stormy National Assembly which was hostile to Garibaldi, Victor Hugo thus celebrated Garibaldi's venture into Dijon: